What is carpal tunnel syndrome?

 Your doctor will probably ask you about your symptoms.
 He or she may examine you and ask you how you use your hands.
 Your doctor may also do these tests:

 - Your doctor may tap the inside of your wrist.
 You may feel pain or a sensation that feels like an electric shock.

 - Your doctor may ask you to bend your wrist down for 1 minute to see if this causes symptoms.

-Many products you can buy — such as wrist rests — are supposed to ease symptoms of carpal tunnel syndrome.
+Many products you can buy, such as wrist rests for a computer keyboard, are supposed to ease symptoms of carpal tunnel syndrome.
 No one has proven that these products really prevent wrist problems.
 Some people may have less pain and numbness after using these products, but other people may have increased pain and numbness.

-Putting ice on your wrist to reduce swelling, massaging the area and doing stretching exercises may also help.
-An over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) can relieve swelling and pain.
-These medicines include aspirin, ibuprofen (brand names: Motrin, Advil) and naproxen (brand name: Aleve).
+Putting ice on your wrist to reduce swelling, massaging the area, and doing stretching exercises may also help.
+An over-the-counter non-steroidal anti-inflammatory drug (NSAID) can relieve swelling and pain.
+These medicines include aspirin, ibuprofen (Motrin, Advil), and naproxen (Aleve).
 In more severe cases, your doctor might inject your wrist with a corticosteroid, which reduces inflammation and pain.